Calibrating an updated SPH scheme within GCD+: Results

 \subsection{Point-like explosion test}

 We next consider the Sedov-Taylor-type spherical explosion test.
-Following \citet{sh02}, we set a periodic boundary box with low-temperature and homogeneous density ($\rho=1$), using $64^3$ SPH particles.
+Following \citet{sh02}, we set a three-dimensional periodic boundary box with a low-temperature and homogeneous density ($\rho=1$).
 At $t=0$, we deposit $E=1$ energy on the central particle and simulate the evolution thereafter.
 The analytic solution can then be derived via the adoption of Sedov-Taylor self-similarity.
-Fig.~\ref{sedovold-fig} shows the result at $t=0.04$ using the original version of {\tt GCD+}, while the grey line represents the analytic solution; it is clear that the original version of the code was incapable of capturing a strong shock such as this.
-The MkII$+{\rm low}\alpha$ version show much better performance in this regard (Fig.~\ref{sedovnew-fig}), although even still, particles do ``penetrate'' the shock front.
-Conversely, the MkII$+{\rm high}\alpha$ version does capture successfully the associated strong shock, as seen in Fig.~\ref{sedovhalp-fig}.
-As such strong shocks can be an important byproduct of the processes governing galaxy formation and evolution, we henceforth adopt the MkII$+{\rm high}\alpha$ version as our fiducial code.
-Fig.~\ref{sedovte-fig} demonstrates that the energy conservation form of the new SPH scheme described in Section \ref{upver-sec} can conserve the total energy even in this strong shock case \citep[see also][]{pm07}.
-While not shown, the MkII$+{\rm low}\alpha$ version also shows the same level of energy conservation.
+Fig.~\ref{sedovr-fig} shows the density and pressure of the gas particles as a function of radius at $t=0.07$ for different models and different resolutions, while the solid line represents the analytic solution.
+We notice that the particles in the region of $|x|<0.1, |y|<0.1$ and $|z|<0.1$ show incorrect behavior, and do not plot them in Fig.~\ref{sedovr-fig}.
+We think that this is due to our initial setting of the particles at square grid points.
+The particles along each axis are in the special location, and the particles are aligned to the radial direction.
+However, it will be extremely rare in a galaxy simulation that many particles are radially aligned from a single star particle which is producing some feedback, like supernovae.
+For the purpose of calibrating the parameter for the galaxy simulations, we ignore such special condition in this test.